The number of students and programmes at Whitireia made a significant leap in 2003, with 4022 total EFTs studying across

 One change at the Porirua campus that was independent of the campus redevelopment plan was the renaming and renovation of the home of Te Wānanga Māori.
 In honour of kaumātua Ihakara Arthur, the building was renamed Iti Rearea, based on a whakatauākī he frequently quoted: Iti rearea teitei, kahikatea ka taea ('Even though you are a small bird, you are still able to reach a pinnacle').
 A tomokanga was added to the exterior of the building, with additional pou bordering the pebble-lined entrance.

 The building was blessed in a ceremony attended by several important visitors, including Ngāti Toa kaumātua Karewa Arthur, who led the blessing, founding Whitireia council member Taukiri Thomason, and master carver Hekenukumai Busby.

 In 2012, Te Wānanga Māori would relocate into the Business & Computing Centre to make way for the expanded Wikitoria Katene building.
 The tomokanga was moved to above an entrance facing the Atrium and unveiled in a blessing on 22 July, while other pou were incorporated elsewhere in the building.

-A $35 million redevelopment proposal that will bring Whitireia Community Polytechnic’s facilities into the 21st Century has been agreed to in principal by its council.
+A $35 million redevelopment proposal that will bring Whitireia Community Polytechnic’s facilities into the 21st Century has been agreed to in principle by its council.

 The project would see a four-stage upgrade over 10 years, that would include the relocation of the Estuary restaurant, a student services block including a new library, a second story added to the administration block, and a new auditorium.